fermyon/developer/content/spin/upgrade.md

 ## Check Spin Version

-Your existing version of Spin can be checked using the [Spin Command Line Interface (CLI)](/common/cli-reference) command `spin --version`, as shown below:
+To check which version of Spin you have, run `spin --version`:

 <!-- @selectiveCpy -->